jkim3360/student-toy-app/README.md

 1. Fork
 1. Create a feature branch
 1. Clone
-1. Run `rails new student-app --api -G --database=postgresql`
+1. Run `rails new . --api -G --database=postgresql`
 1. Seed your rails api with data found in the `seed` section below.
 1. Create `index` and `show` methods for your API.